 Informal means of resolution, such as mediation, may be used in lieu of the formal investigation and determination procedure.
-The following standards apply to any information method that is utilized:
+The following standards apply to any informal resolution method that is utilized:

-- The informal process can only be used with both parties' voluntary cooperation appropriate involvement by the institution (e.g., the Title IX Coordinator). - The complainant will not be required to "work out" the problem directly with the respondent. - Either party may terminate the informal process at any time and elevate the cor to the formal investigation procedures described below. - Informal resolution in the form of mediation, even on a voluntary basis, will not to resolve complaints alleging sexual assault.
+- The informal process can only be used with both parties' voluntary cooperation and appropriate involvement by the institution (e.g., the Title IX Coordinator). - The complainant will not be required to "work out" the problem directly with the respondent. - Either party may terminate the informal process at any time and elevate the complaint to the formal investigation procedures described below. - Informal resolution in the form of mediation, even on a voluntary basis, will not be used to resolve complaints alleging sexual assault.